PictureResearch/CSC591Project2024/README.md

-# LPRNet_Pytorch
+# CSC519/791 Course Project: LPRNet_Pytorch Optimization

-Pytorch Implementation For LPRNet, A High Performance And Lightweight License Plate Recognition Framework.
-完全适用于中国车牌识别（Chinese License Plate Recognition）及国外车牌识别！
-目前仅支持同时识别蓝牌和绿牌即新能源车牌等中国车牌，但可通过扩展训练数据或微调支持其他类型车牌及提高识别准确率！
+This repository contains LPRNet model implementation.
+It is a lightweight License Plate Recognition model.
+It is adapted from https://github.com/sirius-ai/LPRNet_Pytorch.

-# dependencies
+## dependencies

 - pytorch >= 1.0.0
 - opencv-python 3.x